 The PxCn bit is used to control the pin type selection.
-Here the "x" can be A, B, C, D, E or F. However, the actual available bits for each I/O port may be different.
+Here the "x" is the Port name which can be A, B, C, D, E, F or G. However, the actual available bits for each I/O Port may be different.